onionmccabbage/pune2025/labs/css_lab.md

 ### CSS Exercise
-* Create a new stylesheet and add a link to it in the HTML document
+* Create a new stylesheet and add a link to it in the HTML document you made in the previous lab

 * declare styles for
     * the body background-color